-Our approach is inspired by biological systems, such as mound building termites [18], that are very adept at building in unstructured terrain, Fig. 1(a).
-Their skill combines scalable coordination through stigmergy and the use of amorphous building materials that interface with an irregular environment.
+Our approach is inspired by biological systems, such as mound building termites [16], that are adept at reliably building in unstructured terrain, Fig. 1(a).
+Their skill combines robust scalable coordination through stigmergy and the use of amorphous building materials that interface with an irregular environment.
 We would like to endow scalable robot teams with similar skill, however an algorithmic foundation for doing so is lacking.
 Current models for autonomous robotic construction focus on assembling pre-fabricated building materials and cannot accommodate the continuous nature of amorphous building materials.
-The contribution of this paper is twofold:(A) A mathematical framework for reasoning about robots that construct with amorphous materials, and (B) a distributed, locally reactive algorithm for adaptive ramp building.
+The contribution of this paper is twofold:(A) A mathematical framework for describing and reasoning about robots that construct with amorphous materials, and (B) a distributed, locally reactive algorithm for adaptive ramp building in unstructured environments.
 This work is a step away from robots assembling discrete pre-fabricated components and instead embracing the messy continuous world, Fig. 1(b).